kfrlib/kfr/README.md

 ![MSVC 2022](https://img.shields.io/badge/MSVC-2022%2B-brightgreen.svg?style=flat-square)
 ![Xcode 13+](https://img.shields.io/badge/Xcode-13%2B-brightgreen.svg?style=flat-square)

-KFR has no external dependencies except for a C++20-compatible standard C++ library.
+KFR has no external C++ dependencies beyond a C++20-compatible standard library.
 CMake is used as the build system.

-Since KFR 7.1, KFR supports Clang, GCC, and MSVC.
+Since KFR 7.1, KFR provides the same level of support for Clang, GCC, and MSVC.
 MSVC builds may provide lower performance, especially for DFT and other complex algorithms; use Clang or GCC when maximum performance is required.

 Clang can be used to build Visual Studio projects, either for selected targets or as the primary compiler, while maintaining full compatibility with code built by Visual Studio.